businessprocess/oidc-auth/README.md

 Notification messenger channel to Laravel FrameWork v6.0 and above.

 ## Installation
-The recommended way to install channel is through [Composer](http://getcomposer.org).
+The recommended way to install package is through [Composer](http://getcomposer.org).

 ```bash